gerold-penz/bun-sqlite-key-value/README.md

 ### deleteExpired

-If `true` is passed, the expired entries are deleted first before the entries are counted.
+If `true` is passed, the expired items are deleted first before the items are counted.

-If the parameter is not specified or `false` is passed, then only the entries that have no expiration date or whose expiration date is in the future are counted.
+If the parameter is not specified or `false` is passed, then only the items that have no expiration date or whose expiration date is in the future are counted.